OPENAIRINTERFACE/openair-epc-fed/docs/DEPLOY_HOME.md

    - We are **NO MORE** performing maintenance on the legacy **OAI MME**.
    - The last valid tag on the MME is **2020.w47**.
    - Our developers are now contributing to the **MAGMA-MME**.
+*  You want to connect a **VERY RECENT** commercial UE (or modem USB key).
+   - Their modem firmware will certainly contain new `Information Elements` and these may not be supported by this MME version.

 **2021/07/28 Update: you have now the choice to either pull images or build your-self.**